For General Inquiries call 503.284.8420 or sign up for our Monthly Newsletter.

 Community Organizer: Camilo Centeno *Hablo Espanol*

 Camilo Centeno was born in Colima, Mexico and has been in Portland since 1979.
 At the age of 6 Camilo started working in the fields of Mexico where he spent the majority of his childhood until he came to the United States.
-During his free time he enjoys to read books, listen to audio books, spend time in the library, gym and garden.
-He also loves spending tme with his wife and 3 kids.
+During his free time he enjoys reading books, listening to audio books, and spending time in the library, gym, and garden.
+He also loves spending time with his wife and 3 kids.
 Camilo is extremely passionate about helping families of low resources.
 He loves to help his friends, his community and his family.
 He is willing to help anyone and values the chance that he gets through Growing Gardens to help families in his community.
+Email: firstname.lastname@example.org

 Youth Grow Program Director: Anna Garwood *Hablo Espanol*